 Polyurethane Foam: What is Inside Our Furniture?

 How do you choose furniture?
 Before becoming a full-time consumer product safety consultant, I had three main criteria: comfort, price, and looks.
-Now I have added another criterion to this list – safety – and it comes first.
-If we think about the materials from which furniture is made, we will discover that they can affect our health.
+Now I have added another criterion to this list – safety, and it comes first.
+If we stop to think about the materials from which furniture is made, we will discover that they can affect our health.
 Indeed, furniture surrounds us everywhere: we work, eat, and sleep on it, and, thus, inhale and ingest whatever comes out of it.
 One of the common materials in conventional furniture and mattresses is polyurethane foam.
 Let us find out if polyurethane in furniture is safe or toxic for human health.
 Also, read on to see my suggestions about how to protect your health.

 It was during my pregnancy in 2012 that I faced the issue of consumer goods safety, particularly baby products.
 Before that, I had just assumed that if a product reached the store shelf, it was safe.
 I hoped that “laws and regulations” (about which I knew nothing) controlled manufacturers and protected consumers.
 That attitude changed when I saw potentially harmful chemicals among the ingredients of a baby shampoo whose manufacturer promoted it as “natural.”
-After investigating other baby products and finding many that met my strict criteria, I wanted to share my findings.
-Thus, my blog was born.

 Nowadays, online retail companies use my consulting services, and this non-toxic makeup brand values my advice on their product ingredients.
 Further, furniture manufacturers feel compelled to report to me about their compliance with the updated California flammability regulation (TB 117-2013).
 In other words, they want to say that their furniture is now free of any flame retardant chemicals.
 However, most of these same manufacturers continue using polyurethane in furniture.